bindugayatri02/Employee-Data-Preprocessing-for-Tableau-Analysis-Coursera-Project-/README.md

      * Transform data into a suitable format for Tableau analysis.
      * Handle any inconsistant data.
      * Create any calculated fields, if needed.
+     * Utilize concepts like joins, unions and relationships to combine multiple data sources into one single source for enhanced analysis.
  * Data Consolidation:
    * Created a single, consolidated dataset containing:
      * Employee IDs